Updated: 2 Oct 2020

 OBIN works to increase public understanding of and lobby governments for the implementation of basic income by building and strengthening the network of advocates in Ontario, as outlined in the Framework document below.

-A critical mass of supporters is essential in order to obtain and maintain government actions.
-All individuals and groups in Ontario are invited to join.
-A $15 annual contribution is requested to cover operational costs.
+A critical mass of supporters is essential in order to promote and maintain government actions.
+All individuals and groups in Ontario are invited to join OBIN.
+As an active member, a $25 annual contribution (or whatever you can afford to give) is requested to cover operational and program costs.
+Click here to go to the Donate page.

 The structure for the Ontario Basic Income Network (OBIN) includes the following elements: